microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 2. Under Assets, download both Microsoft.MixedRealityToolkit.Unity.Examples.unitypackage and Microsoft.MixedRealityToolkit.Unity.Foundation.unitypackage
 > The Mixed Reality Toolkit is available via [multiple delivery mechanisms](DownloadingTheMRTK.md) and in the future will also be available via the Unity package manager once Unity makes that option available.

-## Open and run the HandInteractionExample scene in editor
+## Open and run the HandInteractionExamples scene in editor

 [![HandInteractionExample scene](../External/ReadMeImages/MRTK_Examples.png)](README_HandInteractionExamples.md)